ekapolc/nlp_course/gcloud/3machine_create.md

 After you recieved a confirmation email for the quota increase, you can now start a GPU instance.

 Setting up a GPU instance from scratch is time consuming (took me half a day), so we provide you with a VM image that you can use.
-GCloud does not support publically shared images (yet), but it can be shared to specific people.
-In order for us to be able to share the image, post your email in the specific discusssion topic on Piazza.
+GCloud does not support publically shared images (yet), but it can be shared to specific people. <del>In order for us to be able to share the image, post your email in the specific discusssion topic on Piazza.</del> The image sharing is now disabled, to get access to the image download from [Gdrive](https://drive.google.com/file/d/1iNw5v7nQvi3zGMj7wg9b8K-_og7JHQzs/view?usp=sharing) and follow the instructions [here](https://cloud.google.com/compute/docs/images/import-existing-image)

 After getting access to the image, go to the [compute engine page](https://console.cloud.google.com/compute/).
 Make sure the top of the page next to Google Cloud Platform shows the correct project name.